 Right now, any robocall hacker in the world can instantly take over your phone’s screen, knocking you out of your mobile gaming experience, disrupting you as you check out at the store, or breaking your concentration as you try and type out an email.
+(For that matter, calls from your contacts will also perhaps be more disruptive than you’d like them to be.)

 And disrupt they do, at a massive scale.
 Several billion fake calls are received each month in the US.
 Reports show this is a global problem, with Brazilians averaging 37 spam calls per month.
 Actually, I’m getting a robocall as I type this very sentence, my second today.